quimifyapp/opsin/README.md

 ## Usage

-Clone the repository and run `Main` from module `quimify-opsin-en` or `quimify-opsin-es` using Java 11.
+Clone the repository and run `Main` from module `quimify-opsin-english` or `quimify-opsin-spanish` using Java 11.

 ## Installation

 To use Quimify Opsin in your project, you can generate a JAR file with dependencies by running the Maven task `package` with the command `mvn package`.
-The JAR files will be located at `quimify-opsin-en/target` and `quimify-opsin-es/target` respectively.
+The JAR files will be located at `quimify-opsin-english/target` and `quimify-opsin-spanish/target` respectively.

 Alternatively, download the latest [release](https://github.com/quimifyapp/opsin/releases) available.